-Greece is financing the upgrade of its electricity interconnection with Macedonia (Florina - Bitola) through the upgrading of the existing transmission line from 150 to 400 kV.
+Greece is financing the upgrade of its electricity interconnection with former Yugoslav Republic of Macedonia (Florina - Bitola) through the upgrading of the existing transmission line from 150 to 400 kV.
 The transmission line will start operating during the summer of 2007.
 Moreover, a new transmission line of 400 kV is under construction between Greece and Turkey (Alexandroupolis - Babaeski).